-Wildlife Connect has three demonstration landscapes that will be a focus of innovation, implementation, and learning:
+Wildlife Connect has four demonstration landscapes that will be a focus of innovation, implementation, and learning:

-- Chaco Pantanal landscape (PACHA) covering Bolivia, Brazil, Argentina, and Paraguay—one the most biodiverse regions on the planet that is currently facing fragmentation by agriculture and road development.
+- Chaco Pantanal landscape (PACHA), covering Bolivia, Brazil, Argentina, and Paraguay, is one the most biodiverse regions on the planet and is currently facing fragmentation by agriculture and road development.

-- Southern Kenya and Northern Tanzania (SOKNOT), a region with important cross-boundary wildlife corridors that is home to some of the most iconic wildlife populations in the world, most of which are living outside of protected areas.
+- Southern Kenya and Northern Tanzania (SOKNOT), a region with important cross-boundary wildlife corridors, is home to some of the most iconic wildlife populations in the world, most of which are living outside of protected areas.

-- Central India’s tiger habitat, which is impacted by rapidly growing human populations and development.
-Connectivity across the landscape is critical to saving this tiger population.
+- Central India’s tiger habitat is impacted by rapidly growing human populations and development, and connectivity across the landscape is critical to saving this tiger population.